 Stir occasionally until just about all the pieces have disappeared.
 Take it off the heat and use the residue heat to melt the those last stubborn bits, stirring gently.

 Add in the golden nuggets of Crunchie.
 Go on, pinch a piece before stirring those lovely golden nuggets in.
+I can never resist!

 Tip the chocolate naughtiness onto the baking sheet.